objectkuan/FastsocketPortingWorkspace/NEWREADME.md

     fastsocket             23145  0

-For 82599 NICs, the RSS queue should be properly configured.
-For example, if 12 queues are used:

-	[root@localhost ~]# modprobe ixgbe InterruptThrottleRate=3000 RSS=12

-> NOTICE:
-> - in this case, the host should have at least 12 processors.
-> - to use more than 16 queues, more than one NIC is needed, and the configuration command is:
->
->	`# modprobe ixgbe InterruptThrottleRate=3000,3000 RSS=12,12`

 Set up IP addresses as you like, and bind each Tx/Rx queue to on a certain processor by running

 	[root@localhost ~]# cd fastsocket
-	[root@localhost fastsocket]# scripts/setup.sh -i eth0
+	[root@localhost fastsocket]# scripts/nic.sh -i eth0

 where *eth0* is the interface to be used and should be changed according to your system configuration (refer to *ifconfig* for details).
+The scripts will automatically check system and NIC parameters and configures various features.
+Please make sure you see the following line at the end of the output of the script:

+    Fastsocket has successfully configured eth0

+A higher limit of opened files per process is sometimes needed for stress testing:

+	[root@localhost fastsocket]# ulimit -n 65536

+## USAGE ##

 Fastsocket is enabled by preloading a shared library when launching an application.
 For example, ngnix can be started with Fastsocket by: